Payal Singh

 Pick your asset and amount

-Decide which token to accumulate and a fixed amount per interval you can sustain through a downturn without flinching.
+Decide which token to accumulate and a fixed amount per interval you can sustain through a downturn without flinching or skipping.

 - 2